William J. Fishman: Career

-He was awarded a Schoolmaster Fellowship at Balliol College Oxford, before becoming visiting professor of history at the University of Wisconsin, Madison from 1969–70 and was awarded an Acton Society Fellowship.
-In 1972 he was appointed Barnet Shine Senior Research Fellow in Labour Studies with special reference to Jews at Queen Mary, University of London.
 He was made an honorary fellow of Queen Mary in 1999.
 He was Visiting Professor to the Centre for the Study of Migration at Queen Mary.
-In conjunction with the class “Politics and Society in East London,” he led a guided tour of the East End, and particularly the Ripper’s path, which was fondly known as “Fishmania.”
+In conjunction with the class “Politics and Society in East London,” he led a guided tour of the East End, and particularly the Ripper's path, which was fondly known as “Fishmania.”

 On 22 December 2014, he died at the age of 93.